3 Simple Tips for Improving Your eCommerce Site

 That leads us to one of the biggest factors in creating a good online shopping experience for your customers: Providing them with all the information they need about a product on your site.
-The best way to do this is by using an easily digestible format like video.
+The best way to do this is by using an easily digestible format like a video.

-A well-done explainer video, or series of videos, that features an expert using and speaking on the product will give the shopper the information they need to make an informed purchase without having to leave your site.
+A well-done explainer video or series of videos, that features an expert using and speaking on the product will give the shopper the information they need to make an informed purchase without having to leave your site.

 Expert-led videos also solve another big problem.

 A big part of why shoppers spend so much time seeking out reviews and opinions on a product before purchasing it online is that they’re trying to compensate for the lack of being able to see the product in real life.
 There is no way to touch, hold, smell, taste or use a product when it’s being bought from an online retailer.